 Primary Responsible Officer: Director of Audit and Management Services

-The purpose of this policy is to establish procedures for reporting suspected fraudulent acts involving university property or resources.
+The purpose of this policy is to establish procedures for reporting fraud, waste and abuse involving university property or resources.

 The Board of Visitors has been authorized by the Commonwealth of Virginia to govern James Madison University.
 See Code of Virginia section 23-164.6; 23-9.2:3.
 The board has delegated the authority to manage the university to the president.

 Code of Virginia Section 30-138 requires the president to notify the Auditor of Public Accounts, the State Inspector General and the Superintendent of State Police of circumstances suggesting a reasonable possibility that a fraudulent transaction involving university employees has occurred.
 Code of Virginia Section 2.2-3011 provides whistle blower protection for all employees disclosing information about suspected wrongdoing or abuse to an appropriate authority.

 Excessive or improper use of university or commonwealth resources, or using something in a manner contrary to the natural or legal rules for its use.
 Abuse, which may occur in financial or non-financial settings, includes intentional destruction, diversion, manipulation, misapplication, maltreatment or misuse of university or commonwealth resources.
 Abuse also includes extravagant or excessive use of one's position or authority.

 A federal or state agency or organization having jurisdiction over criminal law enforcement, regulatory violations, professional conduct or ethics, or abuse; or a member, officer, agent, representative, or supervisory employee of the agency or organization.
 The term also includes the Office of the Attorney General, the Office of the State Inspector General, and the General Assembly and its committees having the power and duty to investigate criminal law enforcement, regulatory violations, professional conduct or ethics, or abuse.